bigomics/omicsplayground-doc/modules/mod2_clustering.rst

 (`tSENE <http://jmlr.org/papers/volume15/vandermaaten14a/vandermaaten14a.pdf>`__) algorithms.
 This plot shows the relationship (or similarity) between the samples for visual analytics, where similarity is visualized as proximity of the points.
-Samples that are ???similar??? will be placed close to each other.
+Samples that are 'similar' will be placed close to each other.

 Users can customise the PCA/tSNE plot in the *Settings*, including the ``color`` and ``shape`` of points using a phenotype class,